The American people have spoken.

 Last week, America gave Democrats their answer loud and clear.

-Not only did Trump win the Electoral College by an 86-point margin, win the popular vote for Republicans for the first time since 2004, and sweep all seven swing states — he also saw an increase in support from groups that have previously voted Democrat, most notably Latinos.
+Not only did Trump defeat Harris in the Electoral College by an 86-point margin, win the popular vote for Republicans for the first time since 2004, and sweep all seven swing states — he also saw an increase in support from groups that have previously voted Democrat, most notably Latinos.

 Many are dumbfounded by Trump’s victory, but really, it is quite simple.
 In 2016, and again on November 5th, Trump won the presidency because more and more Americans are gravitating away from identity politics and towards populist rhetoric that promises to take back control from elites and champion the interests of the forgotten working class.
 Even in his pick for vice president — JD Vance, a man with connections to Appalachia, a forgotten, high-poverty region of the U.S. — Trump highlighted his focus on representing Americans who were growing increasingly irritated by progressivism and political correctness.